dblock/kahneraja.github.io/_posts/2015-12-13-at-times-i-can-be-a-dickhead-and-that-makes-building-awesome-technology-really-hard.md

 I feel as though there is far more strength in celebrating personal diversity and differences over commonality and conformity.

-This get's me into trouble most day so of my life.
+This get's me into trouble most day's of my life.

 I may well have a healthy mind and a big heart but when it comes to working with people I tend to cause unexpected conflict.
-I focus on difference.
+I focus on divergence.
 I make people the problem.
 I agitate with endless questions.
-I setup to fail.
+I set people up to fail in order to isolate blockers.
 I spark instead of simmer.
 I find issues and not solutions.
 I'm intense, emotional, exhausting and controlling.
 I compare people.
 I compete.
 I mix messages.
 I take up all the space.
 I never shut up.

 Do I want to change this?